Caliburn

 About Caliburn

 At the time it was built in 2016, Caliburn was the most powerful supercompute system in the state.
-It was built with a $10 million award to the Rutgers Discovery Informatics Institute (RDI2) from the New Jersey Higher Education Leasing Fund (ELF), and was conceptualized, architected, and managed by RDI2 until 2019.
-Now managed and maintained by OARC, Caliburn is a statewide system benefitting all of New Jersey and enabling research both locally and globally.
+It was built with a $10 million award to the Rutgers Discovery Informatics Institute (RDI2) from the New Jersey Higher Education Leasing Fund (ELF), and was conceptualized, architected, and managed by RDI2 until 2019 when management and maintenance of the system was transferred to OARC.
+Until its decommision in 2021, Caliburn was a statewide system benefitting all of New Jersey and enabling research both locally and globally.

 Caliburn’s model

-- Available to academic institutions, industry, and state offices within New Jersey
+- When in service, was available to academic institutions, industry, and state offices within New Jersey

-- Unused cycles contribute to general access resources
+- Unused cycles contributed to general access resources

 - Modeled after XSEDE Research Allocations (XRAC)